elf4j/elf4j-api/README.md

    the fluent-style `Logger.atZzz(...)` methods.
 3. Logger name: To get a `Logger` instance, ELF4J simply passes through the user-supplied logger name to the SPI provider.
-If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined by ELF4J; the provider may opt to supply a default, e.g. the name of the caller class.
+If the API user ends up passing in `null` or uses the no-arg `instance()` method to get a logger, then the name of the logger instance is undefined; the provider may opt to supply a default, e.g. the name of the caller class.
 It is also up to the SPI provider whether to conduct any sanitization on the logger name for security concerns.
 4. Log level: Before an eventual log action, if the API user omits to set the log level by using the fluent-style `atLevel(Level level)` method or one of the no-arg shorthand equivalents, then the actual logging